Cause of Falcon rocket accident still eludes SpaceX, CEO says

 SpaceX is one of two commercial companies hired by NASA after the shuttles were retired to fly cargo to the station, a $100 billion research laboratory that flies about 260 miles (418 km) above Earth.

-The other U.S. cargo line, operated by Orbital ATK, has been grounded since October following another launch accident.
+The other U.S. cargo line, operated by Orbital ATK (OA.N), has been grounded since October following another launch accident.

 Russia lost a cargo ship after a botched launch in April, but successfully delivered a replacement on Sunday.The accidents had no immediate impacts on the station, which is staffed by rotating crews of astronauts and cosmonauts.